filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow1](workflow1.png)

 Customise the keymap according to your preference.
-Click on the download icon next to `KEYMAP.JSON` to save the layout file in your computer.
-Rename that file to the name of the keyboard, for example `cradio.json`, and note its location.
+Click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
+Rename it to your keyboard name, e.g. `cradio.json`, and note its location.

 # Create A Repository

 Login to your GitHub account, select the `Repositories` tab, and click on `New` on the right to create a new repository.
 You can name it `qmk_keymap` (or a unique name).
-Leave the other settings as default and click on `Create repository` at the bottom of the page.
+Leave the other settings as default and click on `Create repository` at the bottom of the page:

 ![workflow2](workflow2.png)